JJia/Master-Lecture-Slides/README.md

 # Master-Lecture-Slides
 Repository of lecture notes developed since 2012; taught at Bainbridge Graduate Institute, Presidio Graduate School, George Washington University and other academic institutions

+This folder is licensed per (CC BY 4.0)

 Attribution 4.0 International (CC BY 4.0)
 https://creativecommons.org/licenses/by/4.0/